 Most box turtles are not good options as pets for young children.
 These animals don't like to be handled and can suffer stress-related health problems if they are handled.

 In the wild, three-toed box turtles have been observed migrating with the seasons, since they prefer humid environments.
 They also seek out water and soak for long stretches if they feel safe doing so.
-Three-toed box turtles are more likely to spend extended time in water than other box turtles.
+Three-toed box turtles are more likely to spend extended time in the water than other box turtles.

 If their habitat becomes too dry, three-toed box turtles in the wild may burrow into leaves or other ground covers to better retain moisture.

 While it is possible to keep three-toed box turtles, especially hatchlings and juveniles, in a large indoor terrarium (aquariums are too small), they do much better in outdoor enclosures where the climate is agreeable.
 They should have easy access to a shallow pan of water at all times, access to hiding spots, and loose litter for burrowing.